KenyC/hnm2/content/registration/_index.md

 title = "Registration"
 +++

-Registration is free but required.
-You can register [here](https://forms.gle/c79hQZKzBc3Jmxru5)
+Registration is free but required for both online and in-person participation.
+You can register [here](https://forms.gle/116uSgqNxPratreEA).